Why does it matter whether you use standard mouse or a gaming mouse?

 Its exclusive TrueMove 3 optical sensor, produced in collaboration with mouse sensor monopolist Pixart, makes it nigh-impossible to compete with.
 That's because this mouse, with no preference when it comes to dexterity, exhibits some impressive real-world sensitivity results.

-What’s more, the jitter reduction component of the SteelSeries Sensei 310 aims to keep you from making erroneous moves after chugging an entire 2-liter of your preferred citrus-flavored soft drink.
+What’s more, the jitter reduction component of the SteelSeries Sensei 310 aims to keep you from making erroneous moves after chugging an entire 2-litre of your preferred citrus-flavored soft drink.

 Read the full review: SteelSeries Sensei 310